Diamko94/rentals1/Business-rules.md

 ## Order

-- Order stutus is Draft before changes to Active
+- Order default status is Draft
 - Order changes status to Active only manually
 - Order can be cancelled manually
 - Order can be created only if:
   - Unit status == Available
   - No overlapping reservations or active Orders are allowed for the same Unit within the same time period
 - Order blocks Units availability for other reservations and rentals
-- Expiration applies only to Orders that are not Active within 24 hours since it was created
+- Expiration applies only to Orders that are not Active within 24 hours since Order was created

 ## Order Activation